nithinn/ncc/README.md

     examples/test.cpp:31:5: "main(int, const char **)" does not match "^[A-Z].*$" associated with FunctionName Total number of errors = 3

+### Recursively search all files under 'examples' directory for naming violations, but exclude '*.cpp' and '*.h files
+    ./ncc.py --style examples/ncc.style --recurse --exclude *.cpp *.h --path examples

+    examples/test.hpp:4:7: "Test" does not match "^C.*$" associated with ClassName examples/test.hpp:12:9: "t" does not match "^m_.*$" associated with ClassMemberVariable examples/test.hpp:19:9: "_aaa" does not match "^[a-z].*$" associated with StructMemberVariable examples/test.c:8:9: "_b" does not match "^[a-z].*$" associated with StructMemberVariable examples/test.c:9:9: "_c" does not match "^[a-z].*$" associated with StructMemberVariable examples/tmp/test.hpp:4:7: "Test" does not match "^C.*$" associated with ClassName examples/tmp/test.hpp:12:9: "t" does not match "^m_.*$" associated with ClassMemberVariable examples/tmp/test.hpp:19:9: "_aaa" does not match "^[a-z].*$" associated with StructMemberVariable Total number of errors = 8

 ## License